hahaha12356/music_guide/content/posts/loud-roblox-codes.md

 ## Before You Play

-别让自己翻车的避坑：
+Avoid self-wipeouts:
-- 测代码前先把系统与游戏音量降到 30–40%，大声文件会直接把你的设备推到失真；
+- Drop system/game volume to ~30–40% before testing; loud files will hard-clip weak speakers.
-- 先在私服/空房测试，确认不会触发地图的自动静音或脚本封锁；
+- Test in private/empty servers first to avoid auto-mute scripts.
-- 准备“静音”快捷键，避免管理员出现时来不及收手；
+- Bind a panic mute key so you can chill when an admin appears.
-- Boombox 的冷却与传输延迟会让你以为“没播出”，给它 1–2 秒缓冲；
+- Boombox cooldown/transmission delay can fake “no play”—give it 1–2 seconds.
-- 代码失效别纠缠，换同类效果的备选（比如用 Vine Boom 替代短促尖叫），达到效果才是目标。
+- If a code dies, swap to a similar effect (e.g., Vine Boom instead of a shrill squeal).
+The goal is the reaction, not that exact file.

 ## Conclusion